Tekki/onedrive-perl/README.md

     Paste the response URL:

 and press ENTER.
-Now you can choose which drive you want to synchronize and give it a description.
+If the authentication is successful, you can choose which drive you want to synchronize and give it a description.

+    1: Tekki / OneDrive Personal
-    1: personal / Tekki
+    2: Bonnie Parker / Shared with Tekki
     Select drive [1]:
-    Description [Tekki's OneDrive]:
+    Description [Tekki / OneDrive Personal]:

 If you want to keep the proposed values, simply press ENTER.